Ezekiel 48 – “The LORD is There”

 “The district that you shall set apart for the LORD shall be twenty-five thousand cubits in length and ten thousand in width.
 To these—to the priests—the holy district shall belong: on the north twenty-five thousand cubits in length, on the west ten thousand in width, on the east ten thousand in width, and on the south twenty-five thousand in length.
 The sanctuary of the LORD shall be in the center.
 It shall be for the priests of the sons of Zadok, who are sanctified, who have kept My charge, who did not go astray when the children of Israel went astray, as the Levites went astray.
 And this district of land that is set apart shall be to them a thing most holy by the border of the Levites.

 a.
-The district that you shall set apart for the LORD: As previously described in Ezekiel 45:1-6, this was an area that Israel gave back unto the LORD.
-It contained the temple described in Ezekiel 40-43, with the sanctuary of the LORD in the center.
+The district that you shall set apart for the LORD: As previously described in Ezekiel 45:1-6, this is an area that Israel will set apart for the LORD.
+It contains the temple described in Ezekiel 40-43, with the sanctuary of the LORD in the center.

 b.
-It shall be for the priests: This was a district set aside for the LORD, that He in turn provided for His priests.
+It shall be for the priests: This will be a district set aside for the LORD, that He in turn provides for His priests.

 3. (13-14) The area for the Levites.